Lab Muffin Beauty Science

 Do you have any tips for getting hair dye off your skin?

-Bondi Sands Fake Tan Eraser was provided for review, but as always these are my honest opinions.
+Bondi Sands Fake Tan Eraser was provided for editorial consideration, but as always these are my honest opinions.
 This post also contains an affiliate link – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.

 Related Posts

-I dye my hair at home, too, and I always had a problem with getting dye on my skin near my hairline.
+1. I dye my hair at home, too, and I always had a problem with getting dye on my skin near my hairline.
 My hairdresser told me to use any cheap clarifying shampoo (the kind of stuff you use to wash your combs and brushes), and dab it on the skin. make sure NOT to wet your hair or skin while doing this.
 Wetting the hair or skin locks in the dye; using cheap shampoo on dry skin or hair will strip the dye.

 So after rubbing the shampoo on my skin, I go into the shower to wash the dye out.
 Presto…perfectly clean and dye-free skin while the dye clings to the hair where it belongs.